WordPress vs custom website

 Not sure which route is best?

-Tell us what your website needs to do.
-We’ll recommend the best approach and give clear pricing.
+Tell us what the website needs to do and we will recommend the most sensible approach with clear pricing.